 better-tasting, purer drinking water

 This is a three-part series on three ways to get better-tasting, purer drinking water for your home or office.
 We will list all three, then deal with each one separately in different posts.
 The three ways are

 - pitcher filter, such as Brita offers;

 - faucet-mounted filter, such as PUR offers;

-- use a Reverse Osmosis filtering system, such as Crescent Hills Water offers.
+- Reverse Osmosis (OS) filtering system, such as Crescent Hills Water offers.

 Let’s look at all three.
 But first, why did I not list bottled water?
 Bottled water is very often just Reverse Osmosis water in a bottle.
 The plastic bottles are the problem.
 They are not biodegradable, and therefore are a hazard to the environment.
 According to lifehacker.com,

 “In general, there are no major health advantages to drinking bottled water… The only time it’s generally recommended that you drink bottled water instead of tap water is if you’re in a group at high-risk for infection…”